-- A. Officers who have been issued/assigned a BWC must wear them when in uniform and working on-duty (regular and overtime shifts). - B. Plainclothes officers will use/wear their issued/assigned BWC during any enforcement related encounter or activity where it would otherwise be required by this policy, unless it would create a safety hazard or compromise an undercover operation.
-An officer in plainclothes or undercover assignment must use a department issued/assigned BWC when wearing raid gear/temporary tactical gear and/or when executing search and arrest warrants. - C. Officers shall exercise reasonable care to prevent the loss or theft of BWCs issued/ assigned to them. - D. BWC recordings generated are the exclusive property of the Airport Police Department and shall be governed by this policy and law regarding government data and its collection and retention. - E. Officers may use only department issued/assigned BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department (in compliance with Minn.
+- A. Officers who have been issued a BWC must wear them when in uniform and working on-duty (regular and overtime shifts). - B. Plainclothes officers will wear their issued BWC during any enforcement related encounter or activity where it would otherwise be required by this policy, unless it would create a safety hazard or compromise an undercover investigation.
+Unless the BWC can be covertly worn, they are not required to be utilized during plainclothes consensual encounters.
+An officer in plainclothes or undercover assignment must use a department issued BWC when wearing raid gear/temporary tactical gear and/or when executing search and arrest warrants.
+Detectives assigned to a Federal Task Force are required to follow that agencies Standard Operating Procedures (SOP) for body-worn camera program and only applies when officers are acting in that official capacity. - C. Officers shall exercise reasonable care to prevent the loss or theft of BWCs issued to them. - D. BWC recordings generated are the exclusive property of the Airport Police Department and shall be governed by this policy and law regarding government data and its collection and retention.

+- E. Officers may use only department issued BWCs in the performance of official duties for this agency or when otherwise performing authorized law enforcement services as an employee of this department (in compliance with Minn.
 Stat. § 13.825, Subd.
-6). - F. Officers who have been issued/assigned BWCs shall operate and use them consistent with this policy.
+6). - F. Officers who have been issued BWCs shall operate and use them consistent with this policy.
 Officers shall test and ensure their issued BWCs are functioning at the beginning of each shift.
 Officers noting a malfunction during testing or at any other time shall promptly report the malfunction to the officer's supervisor.
-Supervisors shall take prompt action to issue the officer a spare BWC and make notification to the Police Inventory Center (PIC) Coordinator.

-- G. Officers should wear their issued/assigned BWCs forward facing on their outermost garment, at or above the waist. - H. Officers must document BWC non-use as follows: - Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report.
-Supervisors shall review these reports and initiate any corrective action deemed necessary. - If the failure to record is the result of an equipment malfunction, it must be documented in the incident report.
+Supervisors shall take prompt action to issue the officer a spare BWC and make notification to the Police Video and Data Coordinator. - G. Officers should wear their issued BWCs forward facing on their outermost garment, at or above the waist. - H. Officers must document BWC non-use as follows: - 1.
+Whenever an officer fails to record an activity that is required to be recorded under this policy or captures only a part of the activity, the officer must document the circumstances and reasons for not recording in an incident report.
+Supervisors shall review these reports and initiate any corrective action deemed necessary. - 2.
+If the failure to record is the result of an equipment malfunction, it must be documented in the incident report.
 The Supervisor should also be notified, and the BWC should be taken out of service to be repaired. - I. The department will maintain the following records and documents relating to BWC use, which are classified as public data (in compliance with Minn.
 Stat. § 13.825, Subd.
-5): - (a) The total number of BWCs owned or maintained by the agency; - (b) A daily record of the total number of BWCs actually deployed and used by officers: - (c) The total amount of recorded BWC data collected and maintained; - (d) The BWC policy and Records Retention Schedule.
+5): - (a) The total number of BWCs owned or maintained by the agency; - (b) A daily record of the total number of BWCs actually deployed and used by officers; - (c) The total amount of recorded BWC data collected and maintained; - (d) The BWC policy and Records Retention Schedule.